Nuggets vs. Timberwolves Injury Report Today - April 23

 Nuggets Season Insights

-- The Nuggets have seen a downturn in scoring lately, racking up 108.5 points per game in their last 10 contests, 7.3 points fewer than the 115.8 they've scored this season.
+- In their last 10 games, the Nuggets have been racking up 108.5 points per contest, an average that's much lower than the 115.8 they've scored over the course of the 2022-23 season.

 Nuggets vs. Timberwolves Betting Info